How to create a django CMS application with our quickstart repository#

 plus some additional files to take care of the Docker set-up.

-The project includes some (clearly-indicated) options for popular components (such as Django Filer) and also a Bootstrap 4 frontend.
-These can quickly be removed if you prefer a more minimal project to work with.
+The application includes some (clearly-indicated) options for popular components (such as Django Filer) and also a Bootstrap 4 frontend.
+These can quickly be removed if you prefer a more minimal application to work with.

 git clone [email protected]:divio/django-cms-divio-quickstart.git